RKHS-SHAP: Shapley Values for Kernel Methods: Introduction

 \section{Introduction}

 Machine learning model interpretability is critical for researchers, data scientists, and developers to explain, debug and trust their models and understand the value of their findings.
-A typical way to understand model performance is to attribute importance scores to each input feature \cite{carvalho2019machine}.
-These scores can be computed either for an entire dataset to explain the model's overall behavior (global) or compute individually for each single prediction (local).
+A typical way to understand model performance is to attribute importance scores to each input feature~\citep{carvalho2019machine}.
+These scores can be computed either for an entire dataset to explain the model's overall behaviour (global) or compute individually for each single prediction (local).

-Understanding feature importances in reproducing kernel Hilbert space (RKHS) methods such as kernel ridge regression and support vector machines often require the study of kernel lengthscales across dimensions \cite[Chapter 5]{williams2006gaussian}.
+Understanding feature importances in reproducing kernel Hilbert space (RKHS) methods such as kernel ridge regression and support vector machines often require the study of kernel lengthscales across dimensions~\citep[Chapter 5]{williams2006gaussian}.
 The larger the value, the less relevant the feature is to the model.
-Although straight forward, this approach comes with three shortcomings: (1) It only provides global feature importances and cannot be individualised to each single prediction\footnote{Note that global importance does not necessarily imply local importances as discussed in \cite{lime}.}.
+Albeit straightforward, this approach comes with three shortcomings: (1) It only provides global feature importances and cannot be individualised to each single prediction.
+This explanation is limited as global importance does not necessarily imply local importance~\cite{lime}).
 In safety critical domain such as medicine, understanding individual prediction is arguably more important than capturing the general model performance.
+See Fig~\ref{fig: illustration} for an example of local explanation.
 (2) The tuning of lengthscales often requires a user-specified grid of possible configurations and is selected using cross-validations.
 This pre-specification thus injects substantial amount of human bias to the explanation task.
 (3) Lengthscales across kernels acting on different data types, such as binary and continuous variables, are difficult to compare and interpret.